What is peri-menopause?

 Most women have symptoms for a year or two.

-Your ovaries begin producing less consistent levels of estrogen when you are in your thirties.
-From that point on, you may begin having some symptoms of estrogen withdrawal (for example, irregular periods, insomnia, headaches, etc.), even though full menopause may be more than ten years away.
-Hot flashes may continue for up to five years for less than a quarter of women.
-However, most women experience the major symptoms for only a year or two.
+Your ovaries begin producing less consistent levels of estrogen once you are in your thirties.
+Most women, however, develop peri-menopausal symptoms in their 40s.
+From that point on, symptoms of estrogen withdrawal such as irregular periods, insomnia, and headaches may occur, even though full menopause may be more than ten years away.
+Hot flashes may occur for two to 11 years.

 What can I do about symptoms of menopause?